-- Prevent, contain, and/or clean up spills and leaks to protect the human health and environment. - Provide personnel training and operational protocol and procedures to protect human health and environment. - As necessary, expand DRMO's sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases. - Protect overall human health, welfare, and the environment.
+- Prevent, contain, and/or clean up spills and leaks to protect the human health and environment - Provide personnel training and operational protocol and procedures to protect human health and environment - As necessary, expand DRMO's sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases - Protect overall human health, welfare, and the environment

-This alternative would have the potential to result in significant impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
-However, these potential impacts would be less than significant through implementation of BMPs and SOPs (see Volume 7) that would include, but not be limited to, the following:
+This alternative could result in significant impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
+However, these potential impacts would be controlled to less than significant through implementation of BMPs and SOPs (see Volume 7) that would include:

-- Update/implement Hazardous Materials Management Plans (HMMPs). - Update/implement Facility Response plans.
+- Update/implement HMMPs. - Update/implement Facility Response plans. - Update/implement SPCC plans (e.g., training, spill containment and control procedures, cleanup, notifications). - Ensure that DoD and subcontractor personnel are trained in proper labeling, container, storage, staging, and transportation requirements for hazardous materials.
+Ensure personnel are trained in accordance with spill prevention, control, and cleanup methods. - Implement aggressive hazardous materials minimization plans that substitute non-hazardous materials for hazardous materials. - As necessary, expand DRMO's sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases - Verify through surveillance and inspection that contractors fully implement federal, local, and DoD regulations including the use, storage, treatment, and disposal of hazardous materials.
+Verify that proper erosion control methods are used during construction activities.
+Implement corrective actions as necessary.

-- Update/implement Spill Prevention, Control, and Countermeasures (SPCC) plans (e.g., training, spill containment and control procedures, cleanup, and notifications). - Ensure that DoD and subcontractor personnel are trained in proper labeling, container, storage, staging, and transportation requirements for hazardous materials.
-Ensure personnel are trained in accordance with SPCC methods. - Implement aggressive hazardous materials minimization plans that substitute non-hazardous materials for hazardous materials. - As necessary, expand DRMO's sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases. - Verify through surveillance and inspections full compliance with federal, state, and local regulations and adherence to DoD requirements.
-Implement corrective actions, as necessary. - Minimize the risk of uncontrolled spills and releases through industry-accepted methods for spill prevention, containment, control, and abatement. - Minimize the use of contaminated sites for new construction.
-When new projects are planned on sites where contamination and/or MEC has been identified, ensure that the risk of human exposure to contaminated media is minimized through site-specific health and safety plan, engineering and administrative controls, and appropriate personal protective equipment (PPE).
-In addition, as appropriate, conduct Phase I and II Environmental Site Assessments prior to construction activities and ensure that designs consider and address contaminated sites. - Ensure that site planning and activities are conducted in accordance with NOSSA Instruction 8020.15B Explosives Safety Review, Oversight, and Verification of Munitions Responses.
+- Minimize the risk of uncontrolled spills and releases through industry-accepted methods for spill prevention, containment, control, and abatement. - Minimize the use of contaminated sites for new construction.
+When new projects are planned on sites where contamination has been identified, ensure that the risk of human exposure to contaminated media is minimized through the use of a site-specific health and safety plan, engineering and administrative controls, and appropriate PPE.